-Saudi Arabia is also home to a growing expatriate community, and was recently considered as one of the world’s top countries for foreign nationals who wish to enjoy the modern and innovative society, supportive company formation procedures and efficient tax regimes.
+Saudi Arabia is also home to a growing expatriate community and was recently considered as one of the world’s top countries for foreign nationals who wish to enjoy a modern and innovative society, supportive company formation procedures, and efficient tax regimes.
 If you’d like to join them, know that it’s easy to get started with the right support and the right knowledge.
 Keep reading to learn the essentials of company formation in Saudi Arabia.

 Benefits of starting a foreign company in Saudi Arabia